deeplearning4j/deeplearning4j/ai-machinelearning-deeplearning.md

 # What's the difference between artificial intelligence, machine learning and deep learning?

+You can think of deep learning, machine learning and artificial intelligence as a set of Russian dolls nested within each other, beginning with the smallest.
+Deep learning is a subset of machine learning, which is a subset of AI.

-Artificial intelligence is any computer program that does something smart.
+AI is any computer program that does something smart.

 It can be a pile of if-then statements or a complex statistical model.
 Usually, when a computer program designed by AI researchers actually succeeds at something -- like winning at chess -- many people say it's "not really intelligent", because the algorithm's internals are well understood.
 So you could say that true AI is whatever computers can't do yet. ;)